DataDome/datadome-nextjs-demo/README.md

 ## How to Use

+You need to have an account with [DataDome](https://datadome.co/free-signup/).

 You can choose from one of the following two methods to use this repository:

 ### One-Click Deploy